V-Sekai-fire/aria-character-core/.clinerules/Problem first approach.instructions.md

 Before implementing any solution, feature, or enhancement, the problem must be clearly identified and documented first.
 This principle prevents unnecessary code and ensures focused development.

-### The principle

-Every contribution must start with a clearly defined problem that currently exists and affects users in their actual workflow.
-Solutions should never be created before understanding the specific problem they address.

 ### What to avoid

 - Solutions in search of problems: Creating features because they seem useful without identifying a specific problem